I work for a large semiconductor manufacturing company and spend 6 hours of my day in a cleanroom. Find out what it's like through my eyes.

 Exhaust systems are connected to each machine and the wafers get processed inside of each sealed machine, but these are not always fool proof safety systems.
 There are so many heavy chemicals, man-made and natural, which would not be found in the every day world.
 This creates a high-risk environment for employees whenever something goes wrong since the special air filtration systems do not always remove gases from the air.

 To see a cleanroom in action, watch the music video below:

 My First Impression

 When I first interviewed for a job in a semiconductor factory, my number one concern was, "Is this safe?"
-So I researched as much as I could online about the semiconductor processes that produce the resistors that go into our phones, cars, coffee makers, etc.
+So I researched as much as I could online about the semiconductor processes that produce these electronic resistors.

 Other than general information about how the cleanroom operates as a whole, I was surprised to find very little information on the health risks.
 I found many sources which talked about the dangers of the industry in the 1990s, but current info was lacking.